Try CARBS+PROTEIN & LOW IN FIBER.

 Some of my favourite pre-game bites:

 Yogurt with unpasteurized honey.
 This is one of my favourites!
-I like to make a yogurt parfait or a simple smoothie with yogurt, banana, honey and nuts or chocolate.
+I like to make a yogurt parfait or a simple smoothie with yogurt, banana, honey and nuts or cacao.

 Apples with peanut butter.